 A friend of ours was laid off from a large Christian organization.
 He was one of the top men in the ministry but was given no notice or warning at all.

 He was followed to his car by one of the executives at the end of the day’s work.
 The executive simply informed him that the ministry was going in a new direction and his services were no longer needed.
 He was not allowed to go back to his office as they would box up and send his items to his home by courier!

 Another acquaintance was at the airport when he received a telephone call from one of the vice presidents of the ministry, located in several major cities throughout the United States.
-The phone call from the corporate office was to inform him that he was terminated, effective immediately.
+The phone call from the main office was to inform him that he was terminated, effective immediately.
 This was quite a shock as he had just received a wonderful commendation from the president and had excellent reviews of the effectiveness of his ministry for Christ.

-What is so amazing about the stories above is that in each of these ministries, their leaders teach Christian management seminars throughout the United States and write books on Christian leadership principles.
+What is so amazing about the stories above is that in each of these ministries, their leaders teach Christian management seminars throughout the world and write books on Christian leadership principles.

 Yes, sometimes we may need to fire someone, but do it graciously and kindly, helping them move on to another ministry for the glory of God.